Discussion of hip-hop art and design draws crowd

 A minute with Adam Yauch

-Adam Yauch is unwinding from all his hard work on the Beastie Boys' new album by taking in some basketball.
+Adam Yauch is unwinding from all his hard work on the Beastie Boys's new album by taking in some basketball.
 He was spotted at the Knicks-Cavaliers game at Madison Square Garden earlier this week, as well as the Knicks-Trail Blazers game a few weeks ago.
-At the latter game, Yauch found a minute to talk with Jill Martin [see above video].
+At the latter game, Yauch found a minute to talk with Jill Martin (see video below).

 Video Transcription